 Today however, the name Rolihlahla has a totally different meaning.
 The name Rolihlahla today stands for a man of peace and justice.
 Rolihlahla today stands for a courageous freedom fighter who uses nothing but wisdom and courage in winning freedom battles.
 Nelson Mandela, despite being a great hero, remains very humble and continues fighting and winning freedom battles even at this his age.

 To most Africans, Nelson Mandela remains perhaps the greatest leader alive in Africa today.
 After nearly 3 decades of pain and torture in different prisons across south Africa, Nelson Rolihlahla Mandela was finally released from jail as a "free man" on Sunday, February 11, 1990.
 Most leaders in the world today would love to seek vengeance and burn things down.
 Nelson Mandela had every opportunity to do just that.
 However, the great Madiba chose peace and saved an entire nation for generations to come.

-Imprisoned for 27 years for his opposition to apartheid, Nelson Rolihlahla Mandela came out of prison in 1990 expressing no bitterness at all towards his tormentors.
+Imprisoned for 27 years by the then very racist and brutual Apartheid South African government, Nelson Rolihlahla Mandela came out of prison in 1990 expressing no bitterness at all towards his tormentors.
 Instead, Nelson Mandela preached and practiced peace and reconciliation.
-To some, Mandela had a near-omnipotent power at the negotiating table, carrying with him an indubitable moral authority and gentle but firm sense of fairness.
-On 10 May 1994, Nelson Mandela became the first black president of the new democratic South Africa.
-In 1993, he was awarded the Nobel Peace Prize, which he shared with former South African president FW de Klerk.
-This peace prize award is just one of his uncounted number of peace prize awards.
+To some, Mandela had a nigh-omnipotent power at the negotiating table, carrying with him an indubitable moral authority and gentle but firm sense of fairness.

 UPDATE: Nelson Mandela has joined his ancestors.
 Madiba passed away on December 5, 2013.
 May his gentle soul rest in perfect peace.